sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * The hostcfgd initiates a restart, whenever transition is required between local and kube modes
    *  The kube mode
       *  none  - No initiative from kube on this feature
-      *  kube_pending - Kube is ready to deploy and waiting to proceed
+      *  pending - Kube is ready to deploy and waiting to proceed
-      *  kube_ready - kube container is signaled to proceed
+      *  ready - kube container is signaled to proceed
-      *  kube_running - The container started by kube is running
+      *  running - The container started by kube is running
-      *  kube_stopped - The container started by kube has exited
+      *  stopped - The container started by kube has exited

    *  At anytime only one container from any mode can be running its application processes.